 - On what items/garments would my target market like to embroider on?

-In most cases, these high-end features are bells & whistles which are cool for hobbyists but take away from your bottom line as a business owner.
+In most cases, these high-end features are bells and whistles, which are cool for hobbyists but take away from your bottom line as a business owner.
 Why?
 Because they’re NOT necessities.
-When I ran 2 of my commercial embroidery factories in the 1990’s we didn’t have any of these bells & whistles.
+When I ran two of my commercial embroidery factories in the 1990’s we didn’t have any of these bells and whistles.
 Yet we still managed to pump out over 10 million pieces of embroidered goods per year to become one of North America’s top 100 volume embroidery producers.

 - Home Machine Brands

 - Commercial Machine Brands

 You might’ve noticed that when it comes to “Home Machines,” I’ve tried my best not to mention specific brands.
 The reason being is that most of the reputable home brands in the industry have a strong following, and users can be very protective as to which is best.
 However, just so we’re on the same page, some examples of what I’d consider home brands are: Brother, Janome, Bernina, Viking, Babylock, etc.

 In general, home brands are more expensive but come with generous local support as they’re primarily sold in-store via “dealer networks.”
 That said, the main reason why you may want to consider a home brand is if you’re new and struggle with learning new things (basically if you think you’ll need lots of one-on-one assistance).